isabelc/Comment-Notifier-No-Spammers/readme.txt

 == Changelog ==
 = 1.4 =
+* Fix - Removed annoying admin notice.
+It will only show up once upon plugin activation, only if spam/pending commenter emails were removed from the database.

 = 1.3 =
 * Fix - If using paged comments, the comments link may have been wrong if it was a comment that appeared on a page other than the first comments page.